zone117x/node-stratum-pool/README.md

 High performance Stratum poolserver in Node.js.
 One instance of this software can startup and manage multiple coin pools, each with their own daemon and stratum port :)

+#### Why
+This server was built to be more efficient and easier to setup, maintain and scale than existing stratum poolservers which are written in python.

 Features (mostly untested)
 --------------------------